antoinemousserion/fab-bridge-ext/README.md

-# Fab ↔ Step‑On Bridge Extension
+# Fab Bridge Extension

 A Chrome extension that captures entitlements data from `fab.com/library` and allows you to view and export it through the extension popup.
+Easily customizable for any website.

 ## 🎯 Features